DHRI-Curriculum/intro-python-workshop/lessons.md

 print(books[:2])
 ```

 The empty value before the colon allows Python to assume the range starts at the first list item, at `[0]`.
-You can also end the slice with `:`, if you want the list range to include all subseuquent items until the end of the list.
+You can also end the slice with `:`, if you want the list range to include all subsequent items until the end of the list.
 The example below will print everything from the second item to the end of the list.

 ```python
 print(books[1:])